E3SM-Project/Omega/components/omega/doc/userGuide/Decomp.md

 METIS and ParMETIS support a number of partitioning schemes, but MetisKWay is currently the only supported decomposition method for Omega and is generally the better option.

+Once the mesh is decomposed, all of the mesh index arrays are stored in a Decomp named Default which can be retrieved as described in the Developer guide.
+In the future, additional decompositions associated with processor subsets (as described in MachEnv) but this capability is not yet supported.